-My Story of Perinatal Depression – A Pathway Through Shades of Grey
+Depression During Pregnancy – A Pathway Through Shades of Grey

 “It was the best of times.
 It was the worst of times.”Charles Dickens, The Tale of Two Cities

-Charles Dickens’ opening lines for his famous book, The Tale of Two Cities, come to mind as I write about my personal experience of perinatal depression.
+Charles Dickens’ opening lines for his famous book, The Tale of Two Cities, come to mind as I think about depression during pregnancy.

-It was that sort of year for me the year Baby Number Five was growing, both in utero and out.
+It was the best of times and the worst of times for me the year Baby Number Five was growing, both during the pregnancy and afterwards.
 Amazingly, it was both a crippling and triumphant year.
 A roller coaster of emotions was with us.
 Crazy moments of joy.
 And ridiculous lows.
 How is it possible to experience such contrasting feelings in such a short space of time?

 Not only did I have four young ones to love during that pregnancy (from Grade 5, down to “terrible-two”) I was mostly flat-as-a-tack.
 Gathering enough enthusiasm to get off the couch for the school pick-up was not only an uphill walk, it was an uphill battle.

 Thankfully, I didn’t have any morning sickness, as I’d had with my other pregnancies.
 But this forever-feeling-depressed state.
 Well, I’m not sure which was worse!

 While I always describe this particular pregnancy as my “lovely surprise”, I remember feeling very upset when I realised my child-bearing days were not quite over, as I’d thought.